Particular/docs.particular.net/Content/NServiceBus/getting-started---fault-tolerance.md

 If a message fails continuously (due to a bug in the system, for example), it ultimately moves to the error queue that is configured for the endpoint after all the various retries have been performed.

 Since administrators must monitor these error queues, it is recommended that all endpoints use the same error queue.
-You can set the error queue for all endpoints via the properties of your top level design element—in this case, Amazon.
+You can set the error queue for all endpoints via the properties of your top level design element in this case, Amazon.
 Press F4 to see the properties window.